Mosque attacks: Terrorist challenges 'errors' in final report

 Mansfield submitted to Coroner Brigitte Windley, who is presiding over a scope hearing to determine what a coronial inquiry into the March 15 attacks would look at, that she should "put a red line" through the report and conduct her own hearing.

 "There is no need for you to feel that the Royal Commission's recommendations bind you in any way – they don't.
-There is no need for your honour to feel deferential to the royal commendation, you shouldn't your duty is quite separate and distinct," Mansfield said.
+There is no need for your honour to feel deferential to the royal commission, you shouldn't your duty is quite separate and distinct," Mansfield said.

 The coronial inquiry will aim to establish cause and circumstances of death, where possible, and consider any recommendations or comments that could help reduce the chances of further deaths in similar circumstances.